oaknational/dfe-curriculum-ontology/docs/proposed-change-to-resolve-conflicting-role-of-subject-class.md

 In the existing ontology, `Subject` (e.g., "Science", "English") serves as:

 1. **Top of the Programme Structure Hierarchy**
-   - Phase → KeyStage → YearGroup → **Subject** → SubSubject → Scheme
+   - **Subject** → SubSubject → Scheme
-   - Represents what gets taught organizationally
+   - Represents what gets taught organisationally

 2. **Top of the Knowledge Taxonomy Hierarchy**
    - **Subject** → Strand → SubStrand → ContentDescriptor → ContentSubDescriptor
-   - Represents how knowledge is conceptually organized
+   - Represents how knowledge is conceptually organised

 This means a single entity like `eng:subject-science` is simultaneously:
 - A programme structure component (answering "What do students study?")
-- A knowledge taxonomy root (answering "How is scientific knowledge organized?")
+- A knowledge taxonomy root (answering "How is scientific knowledge organised?")

 ### Why This Is Problematic